netdata/netdata/.github/PULL_REQUEST_TEMPLATE.md

 In "Component Name" section write which component is changed in this PR.
 This will help us review your PR quicker.

-In "Test Plan" please detail exactly how you plan to test this PR with enough detail that a reviewer can validate your tests.
+In "Test Plan" provide enough detail on how you plan to test this PR so that a reviewer can validate your tests.
+If our CI covers sufficient tests, then state which tests cover the change. detail that a reviewer can validate your tests.
 If sufficient tests are covered by our CI then state which tests cover the change.